ELVIS-Project/vis-framework/doc/api/about.rst

 Known Issues and Limitations
 ============================
 * Issue: music21 releases earlier than specified in our ``requirements.txt`` file may contain bugs that cause some of our automated tests to fail.
-We recommend you use music21 version 1.7.1 or newer.
+We recommend you use a music21 release from the 1.7.x series.
 In particular, we do not recommend versions 1.5.0 or 1.6.0.

-* Limitation: Some symbolic music files import to a music21 object called :class:`~music21.stream.Opus`.
-During testing, this primarily happens with ``**kern`` files that contain multiple movements of a mass.
-Even though development on the vis framework is what prompted this music21 feature, and even though vis (before it was a framework) incorporated support for this feature, the framework's current design cannot deal with Opus objects.
-The reason for this limitation is rather straight-forward: an :class:`~vis.models.indexed_piece.IndexedPiece` object assumes it holds a pathname that refers to a single musical entity (either a movement or, for single-movement works, a piece). :class:`IndexedPiece` will only know its file imports to an :class:`Opus` object *after* importing the file, which happens during the first call to :meth:`~vis.models.indexed_piece.IndexedPiece.get_data`.
-There are many possible solutions, most of which are not technically challenging, but we have so far focussed on solving larger problems.
+* Issue: Additionally, music21 releases later than 1.7.1 have not been tested.
+We do not recommend using music21 1.8.0 or later until after the VIS Framework 2.0 release.

 * Limitation: By default, the vis framework does not use multiprocessing at all.
 If you install the optional packages for pandas, many of the pandas-based indexers and experimenters will use multi-threading in C. However, there are many opportunities to use multiprocessing where we have yet to do so.
-While we initially planned for the indexers and experimenters to use multiprocessing, we later decided that the high overhead of multiprocessing in Python means we should leave the multiprocessing implementation up to application developers---the realm of the :class:`WorkflowManager`.
+While we initially planned for the indexers and experimenters to use multiprocessing, we later decided that the high overhead of multiprocessing in Python means we should leave the multiprocessing implementation up to application developers---the realm of the :class:`~vis.workflow.WorkflowManager`.

 * Limitation: This is a point of information for users and developers concerned with counterpoint.
 The framework currently offers no way to sensitively process voice crossing in contrapuntal modules ("interval n-grams").
 "Higher" and "lower" voices are consistently presented in score order.
 We have planned for several ways to deal with this situation, but the developer assigned to the task is a busy doctoral student and a novice programmer, so they have not been fully implemented yet.